Contrast-Security-OSS/docs/content/installation/java/server/WebSphere.md

 <a href="assets/images/KB2-e01.png" rel="lightbox" title="Generic JVM Arguments"><img class="thumbnail" src="assets/images/KB2-e01.png"/></a>

+> **Notes:**
-> **Note:** IBM J9 does not allow the Java Instrumentation API to alter core Java classes when using the [Shared Classes](http://www.ibm.com/developerworks/library/j-ibmjava4/index.html) feature, so this must be disabled by specifying ```-Xshareclasses:none``` in your JVM parameters, as shown above.
-Similarly, if -Dcom.ibm.oti.shared.enabled=true is set, you may also run into problems in older J9 JREs.
+ * IBM J9 doesn't allow the Java Instrumentation API to alter core Java classes when using the [Shared Classes](http://www.ibm.com/developerworks/library/j-ibmjava4/index.html) feature.
+You must disable this feature by specifying `-Xshareclasses:none` in your JVM parameters, as shown above.
+ * Similarly, if `-Dcom.ibm.oti.shared.enabled=true` is set, you may also run into problems in older J9 JREs.